storyblok/storyblok-php-client/README.md

 ## Managing cache

-When you perform a API request you can use the caching mechanism provided by the Storyblok PHP client.
+When you perform an API request you can use the caching mechanism provided by the Storyblok PHP client.
 When you initialize the `Storyblok\Client` you can set the cache provider.
 For example, using the `setCache()` method you can define the provider (for example filesystem) and an array of options.
-In case you are using the filesystem as storage of cache items, you can set the path with
+In case you are using the filesystem as storage of cache items, you can set the path with `path` option:

 ```php
 $client = new \Storyblok\Client('your-storyblok-private-token');
 $client->setCache('filesystem', [ 'path' => 'cache']);